redwanhuq/git_tools/README.md

 `04-black_check.sh` is a Bash script that identifies any `.py` files that should be processed using the autoformatter `black` to ensure proper formatting.
 Note that a commit containing files that should be formatted will not be rejected; this enables a developer to format these files in a future commit.

-Note that `pydocstyle` must be installed in the environment prior to using this hook.
+Note that `black` must be installed in the environment prior to using this hook.

 ### Documentation generation setup
 Documentation for Python files can be generated using `sphinx`.